l-k-/factmsg/README.md

 [![](https://img.shields.io/badge/factmsg-0.1.0-blue.svg)](./0.1.0.md)

-**factmsg** is a message format for transmitting facts suitable for stream and batch processing.
+**factmsg** is a message format for representing data as facts for monitoring changes to entities over time.

 ## Specification